Periodic Reporting for period 2 - SystemShift (Shifting to a Land Systems Paradigm in Conservation)

-A second focus in the first reporting period was on planning the demonstration phase (STEP 2), specifically, the field campaigns to sample biodiversity and to survey land-use actors in land systems (both scheduled for 2024 and 2025).
-This involved developing a survey design, establishing collaborations for these surveys with partners in Argentina and Bolivia, and acquiring the necessary equipment.
-A significant step was an extensive field visit of both sites in September 2022, including kick-off meetings with the network of local collaborators.
+A 2nd focus has been on implementing the demonstration phase (STEP 2), specifically, the field campaigns to sample biodiversity data and to survey land-use actors in land systems.
+This involved developing a survey design, establishing collaborations for these surveys with 15+ research teams and conservation organizations in Argentina and Bolivia, acquiring the necessary equipment and transferring it to the region, and setting up a data infrastructure to absorb incoming monitoring data.

 Finally, the project has made major progress in terms of the synthesis component (STEP 3).
-This involved mapping and comparing deforestation frontiers across the dry tropics and uncovering that these frontiers occur in areas of disproportionally high conservation value.
-Similarly, the project contributed to a high-level assessment of the neglected nature of dry forests, uncovering that much deforestation there happens ‘for nothing’ (i.e. no agricultural use after clearing).
+This involved, e.g. mapping deforestation frontiers across the dry tropics and uncovering that these frontiers occur in areas of disproportionally high conservation value, and a high-level assessment of the neglected nature of dry forests, uncovering that much deforestation there happens ‘for nothing’.
+Also considerable conceptual developments linking land-system science and conservation science have been made, including the development of the typology outlined above, the concept of conservation frontiers, and

 • Developing a novel land systems typology to structure complexity and to shift to an actor-centered land-use representation in conservation planning.
 This will enable for an intermediate level of complexity in conservation assessments and bring together the strengths of top-down and bottom-up approaches in conservation planning.